-$^{^{141}}$ A "model rule" allows for consistency with some variation - one agency adopts a rule that other agencies then closely follow in subsequent rulemakings, while adapting their rules in modest ways to account for differences among agency programs.
+141 A "model rule" allows for consistency with some variation - one agency adopts a rule that other agencies then closely follow in subsequent rulemakings, while adapting their rules in modest ways to account for differences among agency programs.
 For example, DOJ issued model rules for Title VI of the Civil Rights Act of 1964 and § 504 of the Rehabilitation Act of 1973.
 Other agencies then issued rules based on the DOJ model.
 The DOJ Civil Rights Division's Office of Coordination of Review oversaw all the other agencies' rules to ensure consistency.
 As another example, the Administrative Conference of the United States has issued model rules for agency implementation of the Equal Access to Justice Act.
 46 Fed.
 Reg.
 32900-01 (1981).
 Alternatively, one agency may issue a rule that other agencies then incorporate by reference in their own regulations.
 See Incorporation by Reference, 1 C.F.R. § 51.1 (2012) (setting forth rules for how agencies may incorporate matter by reference); ADMINISTRATIVE CONFERENCE OF THE UNITED STATES, RECOMMENDATION 2011-5, INCORPORATION BY REFERENCE (Dec.
 8, 2011); see also, e.g., DOT Procedures for Transportation Workplace Drug and Alcohol Testing Programs, 49 C.F.R. § 40.5 (2011) (providing for incorporation of DOT rule governing drug and alcohol testing into subagency operating administrations).
 There are further variations on this theme.
 Several agencies might agree to authorize a single agency to promulgate a rule, which they then subsequently enforce in the context of their own programs.
-For example, within DOT, the Pipeline and Hazardous Materials Safety Administration (PHMSA) writes and owns all the hazardous materials rules, which are enforced by the Federal Aviation Administration, Federal Motor Carrier Safety Administration, and other DOT component agencies in the context of their safety programs.
-In addition, two or more agencies may write parallel rules concerning an area of joint interest and jurisdiction.
+For example, within DOT, the Pipeline and Hazardous Materials Safety Administration (PHMSA) writes and owns all the hazardous materials rules, which are enforced by the Federal Aviation Administration.
+Federal Motor Carrier Safety Administration, and other DOT component agencies in the context of their safety programs.
+In addition, two or more agencies may write parallel rules concerning an area of joint interest and jurisdicrulemaking, which typically involves two or more agencies agreeing to adopt a single regulatory preamble and text.142

+1. Joint Rulemaking. - Joint rulemaking might best be described as something like an interagency regulatory negotiation.
+Agencies have used the process on numerous occasions, notably in the areas of financial regulation, 44 environmental protection, 45 and federal acquisition regulation.
+For example, the SEC often conducts joint rulemaking with other agencies, including the Federal Reserve Board and the CFTC.
+47 Yet the limited data available tion.
 Through the rulemakings, each agency relies on the other to carry out those parts of the joint mission within its area of expertise.
 For example, the Federal Railroad Administration (FRA) and the Surface Transportation Board (STB) issued interlocking rules concerning safety implementation plans in mergers.
 We are indebted to Neil Eisner, Assistant General Counsel at DOT, for providing us with an overview of these techniques and the above examples.
 Email from Neil Eisner, Assistant Gen. Counsel for Regulation & Enforcement, Dep't of Transp., to Jody Freeman (Dec.
 22, 2010, 1:25 PM EST) (on file with the Harvard Law School Library).

-1. Joint Rulemaking. - Joint rulemaking might best be described as something like an interagency regulatory negotiation.143 Agencies have used the process on numerous occasions, notably in the areas of financial regulation,144 environmental protection,145 and federal acquisition regulation.146 For example, the SEC often conducts joint rulemaking with other agencies, including the Federal Reserve Board and the CFTC.147 Yet the limited data available suggest that as a percentage of total annual rules, joint rules constitute